 Twin Cities South Metro Indoor Playgrounds Top Picks

 Best for preschool – age 8: Good Times Park

 The unique outdoor feel of the facility with its jungle gyms, basketball court and open turf for family games helps combat cabin fever during the winter.
 Good Times is a self-use park, meaning guests purchase day passes online (or at the kiosk inside the park entrance) and receive a code to enter the building.

-Best for tweens and teens: Rockin’ Jump Trampoline Park
+Best for tweens and teens: Sky Zone Trampoline Park (fka Rockin Jump)

 2015 Silver Bell Road, Suite 195, Eagan, MN 55122